-The solar telescope GREGOR was built by a German consortium which consists of the Leibniz Institute for Solar Physics (KIS), the Leibnitz Institute for Astrophysics Potsdam (AIP) and Max-Planck Society represented by the Max-Planck Institute for Solar System Research (MPS) in Göttingen.
-The Institute for Astrophysics of the Göttingen University has been a member until 2008.
-The Instituto de Astrofisica des Canarias (IAC) and the Astronomical Institute of the Academy of Sciences of the Czech Republic contributed to telescope and instruments.
-GREGOR is in scientific operation since 2013.
+The solar telescope GREGOR was built by a German consortium consisting of Leibniz Institute for Solar Physics (KIS), Leibniz Institute for Astrophysics Potsdam (AIP) and Max-Planck Society represented by the Max Planck Institute for Solar System Research (MPS) in Göttingen.
+The Institute for Astrophysics of Göttingen University was a member until 2008.
+The Instituto de Astrofisica de Canarias (IAC) and the Astronomical Institute of the Academy of Sciences of the Czech Republic contributed to telescope and instruments.
+GREGOR has been in scientific operation since 2013.

 With an aperture of 1.5m, GREGOR is the largest European solar telescope for the visible and near IR spectral regime.